premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-48. Can we declare local inner classes as private or protected or public?
+48. Can we declare local inner classes as private or protected or public?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)